 Do: Pre-treat hair with a mask

-Before attempting how to blow-dry hair at home, it's a good idea to indulge dry, damaged strands in a hair mask prior.
+Before attempting your blow-dry, it's a good idea to indulge dry, damaged strands with one of the best hair masks prior.
 Exposure to high heat can leave your hair looking stressed and feeling parched, and if your hair is already dry or damaged, you'll struggle to get that shiny, healthy-looking finish.